v-adhithyan/365DaysOfCode/README.md

 ## day 122 (May 2, 2019)
   Moved print ticket and connect printer to async task.
 Used a common function to create and show alert dialog.

+## day 123 (May 3, 2019)
+  Move worker thread, that listens for data to async task and refactored connect printer method.